obvonage/deved-platform/content/blog/en/auto-zoom-and-center-published-video-calls.md

 ---
-title: Auto Zoom and Center Published Video Calls
+title: Auto Zoom and Center Published Video Calls with Vonage Video API
 description: Learn how to automatically focus faces in video calls using the Vonage Video API and machine learning libraries.
 thumbnail: /content/blog/auto-zoom-and-center-published-video-calls/auto-zoom-center.png